dxaviud/hello-world/README.md

 # hello-world

 Hello World!
 This is my first repository.
-It contains very simple programs written in several languages.
+It contains "hello world" programs written in a few languages.